farcasterxyz/protocol/docs/SPECIFICATION.md

 1. If `m.data.type` is identical and `m.data.timestamp` values are distinct, discard the message with the lower timestamp.
 1. If `m.data.timestamp` and `m.data.type` values are identical, discard the message with the lower lexicographical order.

 The CRDT must limit the number of add and remove messages to a maximum of 10,000.
 When the next message is added, the CRDT discards the message with the oldest timestamp removing it permanently.
 If there is a tie, the message with the lowest lexicographical order is discarded.
-The CRDT also discards all messages whose timestamp is > 1 year from the current time.
+The CRDT also discards all messages whose timestamp is > 31,536,000 seconds (~ 1 year) from the current time.

 ## 2.4 Reaction CRDT